Will I be prepared to take the ARDMS certification exams for sonography when I complete the program?

 Is there a waiting list to get into your sonography program?

-We do not have a waiting list for our sonography program; however, the program is competitive.
-We usually receive 60-80 applications per year, and accept 4-5 into the program.
+We do not have a waiting list for our sonography program.
+We usually receive 60-80 applications per year, and accept 5 students into the program.
 Applicants who are not selected may reapply for the following year.

 Do you accept transfer students from outside Sonography programs?